By Kaitlyn Ersek on Jan 12, 2023 10:00:00 AM

 Putting Carbon Back Where It Belongs

-By growing more plants, we can capture more carbon dioxide, water, production, biodiversity and profit?
-In fact, a 1% change in soil organic matter across just one quarter of the world’s land area could sequester 300 billion tons of physical C02.
-Check out Tony Lovell’s TED Talk here.
+By growing more plants, we can capture more carbon dioxide, water, production, biodiversity, and profit.
+In fact, a 1% change in soil organic matter across just one-quarter of the world’s land area could sequester 300 billion tons of physical CO2.

 Stop Treating Our Soil Like Dirt!

 Our land is a limited resource and soil is its fragile skin.
 Soil doesn't regenerate quickly.
 According to The Food and Agriculture Organization, it can take hundreds to thousands of years to form a centimeter of soil.
 But, that single centimeter of soil can be lost in a single year due to erosion.

 Soil plays a fundamental role in our lives in three key ways:

 1. Filtering Water - As water seeps into the soil, it is filtered and enters our groundwater.

 2. Producing Food - Soil feeds us.
 As our population grows, it is important to consider how farmers can look to improve long-term soil productivity in order to maximize yield.

 3. Mitigating Climate Change - Due to carbon sequestration, soils have the ability to remove carbon dioxide from the atmosphere and store that carbon in the soil.
 Carbon-rich soils than hold onto more water and carbohydrates feed soil microbes.